 Where to keep house deeds safe, as mentioned earlier, is on most homeowners’ mind.
 This applies to those, who have the original paperwork or a hard copy, issued by the HM Land Registry, as owners are prompted to register their property in the Electronic Land Register.
 The situation with the latter scenario applies to folks, who simply don’t want to pay again for acquiring the copies if they got lost.

-So, if you’ve ever wondered about who holds the deeds to your house, the above governmental institution is the legally responsible body that keeps all the records of property registration and ownership in the UK, though, now in an electronic form.
+So, if you’ve ever asked yourself who holds the deeds to my house, the above governmental institution is the legally responsible body that keeps all the records of property registration and ownership in the UK, though, now in an electronic form.

 To explore the matter further, what about when you’re about to sell your house?
 Do you need the house deeds then?
 Again, you’re not legally required to provide the buyer with the deeds, as long as the property has been registered with the Land Registry.
 And in any case, this is generally the job of the solicitor or conveyancer, who is representing you during the sale process.
 They’ll proceed with obtaining any such legal documents from the relevant authorities.